avanwouwe/citadel-browser-agent/docs/privacy/legitimate-impact-assessment.md

 ### 1.6 Legal Framework Compliance

-To the best of our knowledge, Citadel complies (or facilitates the compliance of organisations) with the following relevant legal and normative rules.
+To the best of our knowledge, Citadel facilitates the compliance of organisations with the following relevant legal and normative rules.

 #### 1\.
 GDPR (General Data Protection Regulation)